-At Purston we teach geography in the Foundation Stage as an integral part of 'Understanding the World'.
-We plan objectives from 'Development Matters' which underpins the curriculum planning for children aged three to five.
+We teach geography in reception classes as an integral part of the topic work covered during the year.
+As the reception class is part of the Foundation Stage of the National Curriculum, we relate the geographical aspects of the children's work to the objectives set out in the Development Matters document which underpin the curriculum planning for children aged three to five.
 Geography makes a significant contribution to the objectives of developing a child's knowledge and understanding of the world through activities such as collecting postcards from different places, singing songs from around the world, or investigating what makes a 'good' playground.

-The contribution of geography to other subjects
+The contribution of geography to teaching in other curriculum areas